StorageB/Google-Sheets-Logging/README.md

 #### Notes

 1. When modifying the Google Scripts code, you will need to `Publish > Deploy as a web app` for any new changes to take effect.
 Make sure to change the Project Version to `New` each time.
+2. If given a new Development ID, it may be necessary to replace the ID in the ESP8266 code with the new one given.